 AAUW Ashland Scholarship Awards

-AAUW Ashland’s scholarships are available to students enrolled at our local partner schools, Rogue Community College (RCC) and Southern Oregon University (SOU).
+AAUW Ashland’s scholarships are available to students enrolled at Ashland High School (AHS), Rogue Community College (RCC) and Southern Oregon University (SOU).
 Students apply for the AAUW Ashland Scholarship by using their school’s scholarship process and deadlines.

-Our awards are prioritized to those in financial need, often identified as a first generation college student; and/or non-traditional student returning to higher education, after a break due to life circumstances and/or challenges.
-Yet they persevere in their educational journey, by supporting their families, contributing to their community’s well-being, and participating in their school’s learning environments.
-Support women in higher education at RCC and/or SOU by making a gift or donation.
+Our awards are prioritized to those in financial need, often identified as a first generation student just beginning their higher education journey; and/or a non-traditional student returning to higher education, after a break due to life circumstances and/or challenges.
+Support women in higher education at AHS, RCC and/or SOU by making a gift or donation.

 Join to become a member and work on empowering women at AAUW Ashland.